H.R. 3558: Veteran Jobs Training Act

 Department of Labor Veterans' Employment and Training Service

-VA's official homeless veterans resource hub provides context on the population and services connected to the employment reintegration programs funded by the bill.
+The VA's homeless veterans resource hub, including its Community Employment Services, gives context on the population the bill's employment programs serve.

 H.R.
 3558 Bill Text